-I. Mandatory Reporting of Misconduct

-It is the duty of all employees to report to the Superintendent alleged misconduct by any School Board employee that affects the health, safety or welfare of a student.
-Failure of an employee to report such misconduct shall result in disciplinary action.
+- I. Mandatory Reporting of Misconduct - A. It is the duty of all employees to report to the Superintendent alleged misconduct by any School Board employee that affects the health, safety or welfare of a student.
+Failure of an employee to report such misconduct shall result in disciplinary action. - B. Instructional personnel and school administrators shall report alleged misconduct of other instructional personnel or school administrators who engage in or solicit sexual, romantic, or lewd conduct with a student. - II.

-II.
 Investigation